Led by His Spirit

 “For all who are being led by the Spirit of God, these are sons and daughters of God.
 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons and daughters by which we cry out, ‘Abba!
 Father!’”
 Romans 8:14-15 NASB

 Prayer is a conversation with God about any of our concerns.
-But we can even be burdened down and unfruitful in prayer when we haven’t been taught how to pray as led by the spirit.
+But we can come to be burdened down and unfruitful in prayer, particularly intercessory prayer, when we haven’t been taught how to pray as led by the spirit.
 Without the spirit’s leading, prayer becomes automatic, repetitive, and perhaps even laborious.
 We sometimes fall asleep in the middle of it, too!
 Of course, we can bring any prayer or concern to Him, that’s not an issue.
+But praying as the holy spirit leads brings us to prayer in accord with His will and purpose.

-But when we automatically pray for whatever someone asks us to pray for without godly discernment or for what makes sense in our own minds for the situation, it becomes unnecessary or even unproductive: “Pray for me to get this job.
+When we automatically pray for whatever someone asks us to pray for without godly discernment using our own reasoning for what makes sense in our own minds for the situation, it becomes unnecessary or even unproductive: “Pray for me to get this job.
 Pray that I will recover from this illness.
 Pray that God will give me a…(spouse, child, new house, prosperity, etc.” These are all good and needful things, worthy of intercession for others.
 God is absolutely able to do all of them and they are valid requests.

 But what if God’s intent in the matter differs from the obvious need presented to us for intercession?
-The Lord provides discernment about how to specifically pray for those who ask Him for it.
+When we ask, the Lord graciously provides discernment about how to specifically pray for those who ask.
 Perhaps He leads us to pray that someone accepts their single status or waits longer before a job comes through.
 One time when interceding for another’s sorrow at their request, God clearly told me “I will heal their broken heart when it is given to me.”
 Well, I surely could not do that part for another!

 As an intercessor, it is a work in progress to learn to pray according to His will.
 There are clearly some things we cannot do for another.
 God is the Master Healer of broken hearts, particularly when humans do the unspeakable to other humans.
 Regardless, each of us has to surrender our own hearts and our own will.
 We take our life of prayer and intercession to a higher level when we wait upon the Lord to pray according to His will.

-It brings a rest when we know we are praying in words or in spiritual utterances only understood by God.
-This is the way the Lord would have us pray and includes revealing issues in the heart in need of intercession.
+It brings a rest when we know we are praying in words or in the spiritual language God give and only understood by God.
+This is the way the Lord would have us pray.
+He reveals issues in the heart in need of intercession for those He trusts to keep His secrets.
 Prayer is not just a one-sided conversation of talking to God.
 It is also listening to Him.
 It takes time walking with the Lord to hear His voice, to converse with Him.
+We believers surely desire to pray according to His will and not our own thoughts or ideas.

 “As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary, who sat at the Lord’s feet listening to what he said.